TrellixVulnTeam/swahilipython_SCMU/Doc/library/http.cookiejar.rst

    *policy* is an object implementing the :class:`CookiePolicy` interface.

-   The :class:`CookieJar` class stores HTTP cookies.
-It extracts cookies from HTTP requests, and returns them in HTTP responses. :class:`CookieJar` instances automatically expire contained cookies when necessary.
-Subclasses are also responsible for storing and retrieving cookies from a file or database.
+   The :class:`CookieJar` kundi stores HTTP cookies.
+It extracts cookies kutoka HTTP requests, and returns them in HTTP responses. :class:`CookieJar` instances automatically expire contained cookies when necessary.
+Subclasses are also responsible for storing and retrieving cookies kutoka a file or database.

 .. class:: FileCookieJar(filename, delayload=None, policy=None)